ramatmakuri/Block_Chain_Transactions/README.md

 Data source: Input in Streamlit application

+File Structure: Primary functions are in crypto_wallet.py file, the file to be run in streamlist (which calls the funcions referrred to before, as needed) is in fintech_finder.py file.

 Packages Used This project leverages python 3.7

 Installation Guide: The application requires the below programs to be installed